aotimme/gocsv/README.md

 GoCSV has been loaded with utility functions from [Sprig](https://github.com/Masterminds/sprig).
 This will help you to perform wide range of text manipulation on your template on top of built-in Go template functionalities.

-Here is an example of how tp add a new column of extacting hashtags using RegEx (RE2), sort, remove duplicates and then join with comma seperated from an existing column:
+Here is an example of how to add a new column of extracting hashtags using [RegEx (RE2)](https://github.com/google/re2/wiki/Syntax), sort, remove duplicates and then join with comma seperated from an existing column:

 ```shell
 gocsv add -t '{{ regexFindAll "#[\\w\\-]+" .Comments -1 | sortAlpha | uniq | join ", " }}' --name 'Hashtags'